The Only Show in Town

 /Dad.”

 I had a method and a paradox.
-The method was useful.
 When you can’t define the what, work with the how.
 But it was the paradox that would drive me forward.

 I also had a primitive concept of Incoherence.
 A month earlier, during a Continuing Legal Education class in Texas, I’d written on a napkin: “causation coherence changes logic.”